percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

      Enter Percona XtraDB Cluster application user name: root Enter Percona XtraDB Cluster application user password:
      Added Percona XtraDB Cluster application user to ProxySQL database!

+* ``--syncusers``

+  Sync user accounts currently configured in |PXC| to ProxySQL database except users with no password and the ``admin`` user.

+  .. note:: This option also deletes users
+     that are not in |PXC| from ProxySQL database.

 * ``--galera-check-interval``